HardlyDifficult/Tutorials/Quaternions.md

 Knowing the Quaternion rotations are normalized simplifies some of the math for using and manipulating Quaternions shown below.

-The default rotation for an object, known as 'identity', is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.
+The default rotation for an object (i.e. a rotation that would have no impact on object when applied) , known as 'identity', is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.

 ### 3.2) Creating Quaternions